25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### `useState` Hook

-The `useState` [hook](#hooks) declares a “state variable”.
+The `useState` [hook](#hooks) declares a "state variable".

-This is a way to “preserve” some values between the function calls - `useState` is a new way to use the exact same capabilities that [`this.state`](#old-class-based-state) provides in a class.
+This is a way to "preserve" some values between the function calls - `useState` is a new way to use the exact same capabilities that [`this.state`](#class-based-state) provides in a class.

-- Normally, variables “disappear” when the function exits but state variables are preserved by React.
+- Normally, variables "disappear" when the function exits but state variables are preserved by React.

 - React will preserve this state between re-renders.